cite-architecture/hocuspocus/docs/programmers/corpus.md

 ## Generating secondary data sets from a corpus ##

--` tabulateRepository(java.io.File outputDir)` :  converts all XML source files in the inventory to OHCO2-equivalent tabular format, and write output to `outputDir`.
+- ` tabulateRepository(java.io.File outputDir)` :  converts all XML source files in the inventory to OHCO2-equivalent tabular format, and writes output to `outputDir`.
-- `tokenizeRepository(TokenizationSystem tokenSystem, java.io.File outputDir)`:  given a creates a two-column text file where each line is comprised of a token (identified by CTS URN, including subreference), and a type.
+- `tokenizeRepository(TokenizationSystem tokenSystem, java.io.File outputDir)`:  creates a two-column text file where each line is comprised of a token (identified by CTS URN, including subreference), and a type.
 Both the token and the value of the type depend on the tokenization system selected.
 -  `turtleizeRepository(java.io.File outputDir)`:  generates a representation of the entire edited corpus in a single TTL file in `outputDir`.
 -  **tokenized editions**:  currently available for individual documents using the `EditionGenerator` class.
 A repository-wide method will be added to the `Corpus` class.